steenk/key-value-pointer/README.md

 ```
 ## insert

-The __insert__ method is technically the same as the __replace__ method, but is there for semantic reasons.
+The __insert__ method inserts a value in the place the pointer points to.
+If the structure is not there the __insert__ method creates it.
 An insert is not supposed to replace anything.

 ## remove